Concepts

 | Geographic Protection | Replication to a distinct availability zone, protecting against localized disasters. |

-| Time Flexibility | Choose the replication interval according to your needs: from 1 minute to 24 hours. |
+| Temporal Flexibility | Choice of replication interval according to your needs: from 15 minutes to 24 hours. |

-| Ease of Management | Configuration and monitoring fully integrated into the Temple Cloud Console. |
+| Ease of Management | Configuration and monitoring fully integrated into the Cloud Temple Console. |

-| SecNumCloud Compliance | Qualified infrastructure ensuring the highest level of security for your sensitive data. |
+| SecNumCloud Compliance | Qualified infrastructure guaranteeing the highest level of security for your sensitive data. |

 Replication Configuration